 Most moles are harmless.
 Rarely, they become cancerous.
 Monitoring moles and other pigmented patches is an important step in detecting skin cancer, especially malignant melanoma.

-What are the symptoms?
+What are the symptoms of moles?

 The typical mole is a brown spot.
-But moles come in different colors, shapes and sizes:
+But moles come in different colors, shapes, and sizes:

-• Color and texture.
-Moles can be brown, tan, black, red, blue or pink.
-They can be smooth, wrinkled, flat or raised.
+- Color and texture: Moles can be brown, tan, black, red, blue, or pink.
+They can be smooth, wrinkled, flat, or raised.
 They may have hair growing from them.

-• Shape.
-Most moles are oval or round.
+- Shape: Most moles are oval or round.

-• Size.
-Moles are usually less than 1/4 inch (about 6 millimeters) in diameter — the size of a pencil eraser.
-Rarely, moles present at birth (congenital nevi) can be much bigger, covering wide areas of the face, torso or a limb.
+- Size: Moles are usually less than 1/4 inch (about 6 millimeters) in diameter — the size of a pencil eraser.
+Rarely, moles present at birth (congenital nevi) can be much bigger, covering wide areas of the face, torso, or a limb.

 Moles can develop anywhere on your body, including your scalp, armpits, under your nails, and between your fingers and toes.
 Most people have 10 to 40 moles.
 Many of these develop by age 50.
 Moles may change in appearance or fade away over time.
 Hormonal changes of adolescence and pregnancy may cause moles to become darker and larger.